vadost/MEAN2.0/README.md

 # MEAN2.0
-chat application
+Chat application with token authentication and authorization users and with ability to edit and delete your own messages.
+Storage users and messages in the database.

-MongoDB (Mongoose), Express, Angular 2 (RC5), NodeJS, Bootstrap 3
+Technologies: NodeJS, Express, MongoDB (Mogoose), Angular 2, TypeScript, RxJS, Bootstrap 3.